ADoseOfCodeYT/LibertasSDK/Content/Documentation/WickedEngine-Documentation.md

 - HDR<br/>
 These are using the HDR scene render targets, they happen before tone mapping.
 For example: Temporal AA, Motion blur, Depth of field
 - LDR<br/>
 These are running after tone mapping.
-For example: Color grading, FXAA, chromatic aberration.
+For example: Color grading, chromatic aberration.
 The last LDR post process result will be output to the back buffer in the `Compose()` function.
 - Other<br/>
 These are running in more specific locations, depending on the render path.
 For example: SSR, SSAO, cartoon outline